cleggacus/Reddit-Insta-Bot/README.md

 ### Instgram Bot

-Instgram Reddit Bot is a bot which reuploads top subreddit posts to Instagram.
+Instgram Reddit Bot is a bot which reuploads top subreddit posts to Instagram once a day.

 ## Get started